 Among the many types of insurance, life insurance is often the most mysterious to consumers, giving birth to myths and misunderstandings.
-Part of the reason life insurance isn’t always well understood is that the topic just isn’t much fun.
-Most of us can think of about a million things we’d rather think about instead of life insurance.
-Fortunately, life insurance usually isn’t too difficult to understand — but there are a few myths that should be addressed.
+Part of the reason life insurance isn’t always well understood is that the topic isn’t much fun.
+Most of us can think of a million things we’d rather think about instead of life insurance.
+Fortunately, life insurance usually isn’t too difficult to understand — but there are a few myths that you should address.

 Term life insurance is all I need

 Term life insurance certainly has its place, particularly for financial obligations that have a shelf life, like a loan.
-What many households find, however, is that the need for life insurance is ongoing and when an existing term policy reaches the end of its term, they wish there was an affordable way to continue coverage.
+What many households find, however, is that the need for life insurance is ongoing.
+When an existing term policy reaches the end of its term, they wish there was an affordable way to continue coverage.
 Complimenting a term policy with a whole life policy may be an option — or maybe a customized solution is in order.
-Rather than take any chances, just reach out to your broker to discuss your unique needs.
+Rather than take any chances, reach out to your broker to discuss your unique needs.

-I can just renew my term policy if I still need insurance
+I can renew my term policy if I still need insurance.

-Term life insurance is an attractive option for many households because it’s so affordable.
+Term life insurance is an attractive option for many households because it’s affordable.
 In many cases, it’s easy to fit the policy cost into the household budget, particularly for younger families.
 Term life insurance doesn’t last forever, though.
-Purchasing another term policy when you’re a couple of decades older can be much more expensive than the original policy and if your health has changed, it may be difficult or even impossible to get coverage through many insurers.
+Purchasing another term policy when you’re a couple of decades older can be much more expensive than the original policy.
+If your health has changed, it may be difficult or impossible to get coverage through many insurers.
 Discuss your options with your broker, considering both long-term and short-term needs.